Position: Full-Time RRP Program Coordinator (35 hours/week)

 Reports to: Program Manager

-Vancouver Detachment of the RCMP.
-This includes scheduling appointments, communicating with
+Detachment of the RCMP.
+This includes scheduling appointments, communicating with officers and clients, andreporting and filing (40% of work);

-with and mentoring volunteers who co-facilitate (40% of the work); and,
+mentoring volunteers who co-facilitate (40% of work); and,

 • Education and experience facilitating restorative justice victim-offender mediations